pypa/cibuildwheel/docs/contributing.md

 title: Contributing
 ---

 Wheel-building can be pretty complex.
-I expect users to find many edge-cases - please help the rest of the community out by documenting these, adding features to support them, and reporting bugs.
+We expect users to find edge-cases - please help the rest of the community out by documenting these, adding features to support them, and reporting bugs.

-I plan to be pretty liberal in accepting pull requests, as long as they align with the design goals below.
+If you have an idea for a modification or feature, it's probably best to raise an issue first and discuss it with the maintainer team.
+Once we have rough consensus on a design, begin work in a PR.

 `cibuildwheel` is indie open source.
 We're not paid to work on this.